 What do they eat?

-Just remember when changing foods, to sloooowly change their food mixing a little bit of new food with the original food until their stomach gets accustomed to the new food, give it at least 4-6 day.
-(If you change their food too quickly they will typically get the runs and possibly vomit it back up whole).
+Just remember when changing foods, plan ahead and sloooowly change their food mixing a little bit of new food with the original food until their stomach gets accustomed to the new food, give it at least a week.
+(If you change their food too quickly they will typically either get the runs or vomit it back up whole).
 Even if they love the new food and devour it all the first time keep slowly mixing old with the new anyways so they don’t get a stomach ache from too much of a good thing.
 We’ve all experienced getting sick from overeating delicious food, ie: Thanksgiving dinner, now imagine having to continue to eat that food at every meal.
 This is one of the things that leads to food aversion and them becoming a fussy cat that won’t try anything new.

-In addition we also feed them unseasoned boiled or pressure cooked chicken, beef, canned mackerel, scrambled eggs and a small amount of string cheese for treats.
+In addition we also feed them unseasoned cooked chicken, beef, canned mackerel, scrambled eggs and a small amount of cheese for treats.
 (Do not feed a cat cooked whole chicken bones – they splinter! ) Please note: chicken, eggs, mackerel, etc. is not nutritionally complete, they will need a complete nutrition canned or dry as well.

 I do not typically recommend a raw (as in uncooked) food diet for the average cat owner due to the high cost of the commercially available raw cat foods and/or the time consuming complexity of preparing your own raw food from scratch.